Skip to main content

 47 mentions Positive Neutral Negative

 The graphics of the game receive mixed reviews, with some players noting that they appear dated and suffer from optimization issues, leading to lag and low frame rates.
-However, others appreciate the atmospheric design, lighting effects, and overall visual detail, which contribute positively to the horror experience.
-While not groundbreaking, the graphics are generally considered decent for an indie title, with some players highlighting the effective use of sound and visuals to enhance immersion.
+However, others appreciate the atmospheric design, lighting effects, and overall visual detail, particularly in creating a suspenseful environment.
+While not groundbreaking, the graphics are generally considered decent for a horror title, with some praising the artistic elements despite technical shortcomings.

 • “The main impressive thing about this game is the level of graphical detail.”